Home At Last™ FAQs

 I already have my down payment saved up, so why should I use Home At Last™?

 Great news!
-Home At Last™ always promotes responsible homeownership, so use the program if it is in your best interest to do so.
-Our program does not have an asset limit, so you are not required to use your own savings unless you want/need to.
-Maintaining a healthy savings account, as well as a separate emergency fund, will ensure years of enjoyable and stress-free homeownership.
-Many homebuyers choose to use the Home At Last™ grant to purchase their home, then use some of money saved to make upgrades and other home improvements, which can increase the value of your home.
+Home At Last™ always promotes responsible homeownership, so only use the program if it’s in your best interest to do so.
+Our program does not have an asset limit, so you are not required to use your own savings.
+Maintaining a healthy savings account, as well as a separate emergency fund, will help to provide years of enjoyable and stress-free homeownership.
+Many homebuyers choose to use the Home At Last™ down payment assistance to purchase their home, then use savings to make upgrades and other home improvements, which can increase the value of the home.
+Our exclusive 0% assistance Conventional loan is actually designed just for borrowers putting less than 20% down – it provides a below market interest rate and up to 50% lower mortgage insurance premiums, plus you can get rid of the mortgage insurance once the loan-to-value reaches 78%!
+Now, that’s affordable homeownership!

 Can Home At Last™ be paired with an FHA 203k or Energy Efficient Mortgage (EEM)?

 Yes, most definitely!
-The Home At Last™ approved lender you work with will need to be signed up with US Bank as 203k approved (streamline only).
+The Home At Last™ approved lender you work with will need to be approved by U.S. Bank (streamline only), so please verify.

-Does using Home At Last™ programs slow down my loan closing?
+Does using Home At Last™ slow down my loan closing?

 FAQs for Mortgage & Real Estate Professionals